zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/README.md

       2. When the USB mass storage device windows appears copy [the flash_nuke.uf2 file](https://github.com/zacw-243L/Roboto-Project-for-NYP-robotics-CCA/blob/main/Stuff%20needed%20to%20run%20the%20Pico%20W%20board/Pico%20Pi%20W/flash_nuke.uf2) into the Pico W board
       3. Wait for the window to close then it will open again. <br>
          This time copy [the RPI_PICO_W-20240105-v1.22.1.uf2 file which is the Pico W board's firmware](https://github.com/zacw-243L/Roboto-Project-for-NYProboticsCCA/blob/main/Stuff%20needed%20to%20run%20the%20Pico%20W%20board/Pico%20Pi%20W/RPI_PICO_W-20240105-v1.22.1.uf2) into the Pico W board.
-      4. The Pico W board should now work again.
+      4. The Pico W board should now work again. (hopefully)

 <br>